 The agreement should set out what law governs the contract and which courts have jurisdiction to hear disputes.

-Why are contracts important for
+Why are contracts important for teams?

 There are numerous reasons why esports organisations should have contracts in place with their players, a few of these reasons are touched upon below: